 Expanding language and cultural coverage in LLM pre-training data is another primary motivation for many developers.
 In particular, these efforts seek to address the historical neglect of medium and low-resource languages in LLM development and ensure that LLMs serve global communities rather than only dominant language groups.

 Multiple projects demonstrate this motivation.
 Cohere for AI's Aya Initiative targeted coverage for 101 languages, while AI Singapore focused on 13 languages and dialects of Southeast Asia.
-Regional initiatives include SpeakLeash's focus on Polish language and culture, SCB 10X's work on Thai language nuances, and the OpenGPT-X project's development of a multimodal LLM performant in all 24 official EU languages.
+Regional initiatives include SpeakLeash's focus on Polish language and culture, SCB 10X's work on Thai language nuances, and the OpenGPT-X project's development of a multimodal LLM that performs well across all 24 official EU languages.
 I11 from SCB 10X explains their motivation: \textit{``The main motivation really came from [our head of AI strategy].
-He wanted to build this model that was very open and would be very useful to all Thai people.
-Basically, the way he viewed it is language is something that is really cultural for us, and having the ability for Thai people to develop their own models, to understand the cultural nuances of Thai and to be able to integrate that into an LLM, that is something that we really want to do.''}
+He wanted to build a model that was very open and useful to all Thai people.
+Basically, the way he viewed it is that language is something that is really cultural for us, and having the ability for Thai people to develop their own models, to understand the cultural nuances of Thai and to be able to integrate that into an LLM, that is something that we really want to do.''}

 The challenge of data accessibility compounds these representation issues.
 I16 from Masakhane describes how African datasets were historically collected but remained inaccessible to African researchers due to cost barriers: \textit{``Prior to this community movement, many African datasets have been collected and Africans do not have access to them and have to pay...
-Their universities never prioritizes [access] because it is too expensive so eventually they do not get a lot of research done.
+Their universities never prioritise [access] because it is too expensive,, so eventually they do not do much research.
 Eventually, we decided to address this by creating a dataset.''}